tomzx/blog.tomrochette.com-content/agi/books/jeff-hawkins-on-intelligence/article.md

 * In vision, the sense organ is your retina.
 An image enters your pupil, gets inverted by your lens, hits your retina, and creates a spatial pattern.
 This pattern gets relayed to your brain
 * About three times every second, your eyes make a sudden movement called a saccade.
 They fixate on one point, and then suddenly jump to another point.
 Every time your eyes move, the image on your retina changes.
 This means that the patterns carried into your brain are also changing completely with each saccade
 * Sounds are converted into action potentials through a coiled-up organ in each ear called the cochlea.
 High-frequency tones cause vibrations in the cochlea's stiff base.
 Low-frequency tones cause vibrations in the cochlea's floppier and wider outer portion.
 Mid-frequency tones vibrate intermediate segments.
 Each site on the cochlea is studded with neurons that fire as they are shaken
-* Vision is more like three senses - motion, color and luminance (black-and-white constrast)
+* Vision is more like three senses - motion, color and luminance (black-and-white contrast)
 * Touch has pressure, temperature, pain, and vibration
 * We also have an entire system of sensors that tell us about our joint angles and bodily position.
 It is called the proprioceptive system
 * We also have the vestibular system in the inner ear, which gives us our sense of balance